sinProject-Inc/talk/docs/60-team-sinproject/10-our-policy.md

 - We will tidy up the things we have used.
 - We will always keep the shared spaces neat and tidy.

-## Suggestion

-- We will propose new projects.
-- We will actively make suggestions.
-- We will promote improvements.